infretis/infretis/examples/gromacs/puckering/README.md

 * plot 2d order parameter space
 * question about preferred mechanism from 2d order parameter plot
 # Motivation
 See previous exercises.
-Something something rare events, path sampling simulations, ∞RETIS soft-ware, ...,
+Something something rare events, path sampling simulations, ∞RETIS software, ...,

 # Goals
 The main goal of this exercise is to give you hands-on experience in performing a path simulation of a realistic system.
 A side quest is that you should be able to define your own molecular systems and learn how to generate the necessary force field files.
 During exercises 1 and 4 you learned to use Avogadro and GROMACS, and this will come in handy during this exercise.